laravel-frontend-presets/primercss/README.md

 ## Usage
 1. Fresh install Laravel 5.5.x and `cd` to your app.
 2. Install this preset via `composer require laravel-frontend-presets/primercss`.
 Laravel 5.5 will automatically discover this package.
 No need to register the service provider.
-3. Use `php artisan preset primercss` for basic Bulma preset.
+3. Use `php artisan preset primercss` for basic Primer preset.